Ratings & Rankings

 - Sierra Club's "Cool Schools" Rankings:

-- UofL is the only Kentucky school included in the 2012 Sierra Club Cool Schools Rankings, and
+2012: UofL was the only Kentucky school included in the 2012 Sierra Club Cool Schools Rankings, and

 U of L was named among 50 greenest U.S. schools, ranking 48th out of 96.
 SeeUofL's 2012 Survey Response.
 Read more.

 2011: In 2011, UofL increased its ranking to 41st out of 118, up from 61st in 2010 and 92nd in 2009, and the top school in Kentucky for 2011 (Sierra magazine, Sept/Oct 2011).

 - The Sustainable Endowment Institute's College Sustainability Report Card. (now suspended)